aleksamagicka/aquacomputer_d5next-hwmon/README.md

 If you're not, or your kernel does not have the driver support for your particular device, you can compile it yourself.

-### Kernel 6.12 or later

-The `asm/unaligned.h` include is moved to `linux/unaligned.h`.
-Modify it to get it to compile on ealier versions.

 ### Kernel 5.18 and later

 The driver uses some features only available in kernel 5.18 and later.
 You can check your kernel version by running: